gavinlyonsrepo/RpiMotorLib/Documentation/Nema11A3967Easy.md

 | L | H | Quarter step |
 | H | H | Eighth step |

-There are 4 step modes for A3967, NOTE the A3967 only goes as far as 1/8 step Above is the step-resolution of Motor step per degree,

-* Full mode: 200 steps is one revolution.
-1.8 degree per step = 360
-* Half mode: 400 steps is one revolution 0.9 degree per step = 360
-*  ... and so on.

 Software
 --------------------------------------------

 The library file RpiMotorLib.py contains the class which controls the motor.
 The class is called A3967EasyNema.
+The test file is called A3967_Nema_Test.py.

 init method 3 inputs.
 1.  direction type=int , help=GPIO pin connected to DIR pin of IC